WetHat/MarkdownToHtml/markdown/2.5.0/Convert-SvgbobToSvg.md

 # Inputs
-HTML fragment objects emitted by `Convert-MarkdownToHTMLFragment` or equivalent objects.
+HTML fragment objects emitted by `Convert-MarkdownToHTMLFragment` with the `-Split` switch or equivalent objects.

 # Outputs